-The Drawing is to be read in comparison with all relevant Drawings related to the Project for accurate co-ordination of services.
-The Contractor is to check and dimensions on sits before the promote commencement of work.
-Should any discrepancies occur, motify the Builder immediately, These Drawings remain the property of the Builder and shall be returned upon request.
+This Drawing is to be read in conjunction with all relevant Drawings related to the Project for accurate co-ordination of services.
+The Contractor is to check all dimensions on site before the commencement of work.
+Should any discrepancies occur, notify the Builder immediately.
+These Drawings remain the property of the Builder and shall be returned upon request.